-Part of the regimen was drinking bone broth in large quantities daily.
+Part of her regimen was drinking bone broth in large quantities daily.
 I did a little poking around for recommended consumption amounts and it kind of all depends on what your body is doing, but a good general guideline is a cup (8 oz) a day, or at least 4 times a week for regular immune support and balance.

 - High in antioxidants

-- Repairs the gut
+- Repairs leaky gut

 - Alleviates food allergies